MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 ### WinUI 3.0

-You are able to access WebView2 in your UWP applications using [Win UI 3.0][UwpToolkitsWinui3Index], currently in alpha.
+You can access WebView2 in your UWP applications using [Win UI 3.0][UwpToolkitsWinui3Index], currently in alpha.
 For more information about keeping up to date, see [Windows UI Library Roadmap][GithubMicrosoftUiXamlRoadmap].

 <!-- links -->